YabseraBogale/Java/README.md

 - 👋 Hi, I’m @YabseraBogale
-- 👀 I’m interested in applying what i learned to applications
+- 👀 I’m interested in applying what i learned to applications.
-- 🌱 I’m currently learning javascript on freecodecamp
+- 🌱 I’m currently learning javascript on freecodecamp.
-- 💞️ I’m looking to do with any who what to do project
+- 💞️ I’m looking to working with any one.
 - 📫 you can reach me @ yabserabogalercd30932013@gmail.com

 <!---